ndp/ndp.github.io/books.md

 November 2022

 ### Ten Tomatoes that Changed the World by William Alexander
-Enjoyable stories about ... tomatoes
+Enjoyable stories about ... tomatoes.
+The situation with Italian tomatoes and the politics of it is interesting to hear about.
 November 2022

 ### After Steve by Tripp Mickle